aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/setting-background-and-drawing-colors/_index.md

 ---
-title: Export CAD to PDF: Setting Background and Drawing Colors in Aspose.CAD for .NET
+title: 'Export CAD to PDF: Setting Background and Drawing Colors in Aspose.CAD for .NET'
 linktitle: Setting Background and Drawing Colors
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to export CAD to PDF with Aspose.CAD for .NET, change CAD background and drawing colors, and adjust page size in a few simple steps.